Random walk on quantum blobs: Introduction

 At the end of this paper we provide somewhat disorganized preliminary results of simulation of quantum fractals resulting from random walk on squeezed states parametrized by points of the interior of the Poincar\'{e} disk.
 Random application of several noncommuting elements of the symplectic group lead to a chaotic pattern with Cantor set-like angular distribution.
 The points tend quickly to the boundary - the unit circle.

 In order to get fractal patterns inside the disk - semigroup rather than group elements are needed.
 These elements map the disk {\em into} but not {\em onto}, even if they are injections.
 An example of the pattern (a movie with a continuously varying squeezing parameter) obtained by using four noncommuting contractions from the oscillator semigroup can be perused online \cite{yta}.
-These examples will be described in detail in a separate, forthcoming paper.